dmrauch/spellbook/doc/source/glossary.rst

     CL
         :term:`confidence level`

+    CNN
+        *Convolutional Neural Network*

+        A neural network containing one or more convolutional layers.

+        In a 2D convolutional layer, typically used for images, :math:`n_f` two-dimensional filters of size :math:`f_1 \times f_2` are slid across the two-dimensional data arrays of size :math:`n_1 \times n_2` to create :math:`n_f` output data arrays of size :math:`(n_1-f_1+1) \times (n_2-f_2+1)`.
+Analogous convolutional
+        layers of different dimensionalities exist as well.
+        Convolutional layers are often followed by pooling layers that aggregate neighbouring pixels or voxels by calculating their maximum or average.

+        By training and adjusting the filters, the neural network can distill particular patterns in the data and feed them to the following dense layers.

     confidence level
         The probability of *not* making a
         :term:`type-1 error`, i.e. the probability of *not* wrongly rejecting